 On campus, we have a number of chapels which are places of worship, gathering, hospitality and private devotion (see Chaplaincy map).

 We also have a Christian Student House that supports up to eight Roehampton students interested in exploring and experiencing intentional community life.
 Over the coming year this house will form a hub for much of our wider Christian activity focused on community and growth in faith.
 Each academic year students can apply to live in this home.
-For more information download the Barat House brochure [Pls link to PDF attached] or contact one of our Chaplaincy Community Workers who will happily provide you with further details.
+For more information download the Barat House brochure or contact one of our Chaplaincy Community Workers who will happily provide you with further details.

 Finding a local church community